-Rick Davis (left) of Davis & Associates was named 1 3 this year's Hero of the Industry whilst Lian Blackwelder (below, left) of The Mosaic Company
+Rick Davis (left) of Davis & Associates was named this year's Hero of the Industry whilst Lian Blackwelder (below, left) of The Mosaic Company of a collaboration between PegasusTSI and Belgian company EcoPhos.
+The DCP obtained was of animal feed quality and batch tests results confirmed that a P2O5 recovery of 76% was possible.

-Florida Industrial and Phosphate Research Institute (FIPR) to carry out the second trial.
-This used a Denver flotation cell with a fatty acid collector to recover phosphate from mine tailings (2.5% P205 content).
-This flotation method produced a 26.4% $P_2O_5$ grade concentrate from the tailings at a recovery of 82.1%.
+PegasusTSI joined forces with the Florida Industrial and Phosphate Research Institute (FIPR) to carry out the second trial.
+This used a Denver flotation cell with a fatty acid collector to recover phosphate from mine tailings (2.5% $P_2O_5$ content).
+This flotation method produced a 26.4% $\mathrm{P}2\mathrm{O}5$ grade concentrate from the tailings at a recovery of 82.1%.

-Assuming a 10% loss from a one million tonne $P_2O_5$ production site, the ability to recover phosphate from both tailings and slimes could potentially deliver economic benefits worth \$17.9 million/year, based on these initial results, according to Griffin.
+Assuming a 10% loss from a one million tonne P2O5 production site, the ability to recover phosphate from both tailings and slimes could potentially deliver economic benefits worth \$17.9 million/year, based on these initial results, according to Griffin.